George Huntington: Biography

-Huntington's father and grandfather, George Lee Huntington (1811–1881) and Abel Huntington (1778–1858), were also physicians.
-Their family had lived in Long Island since 1797.
-That same year his grandfather, Dr. Abel Huntington (1778-1858), opened his general practice in East Hampton, on the Atlantic coast.
+Huntington's father and grandfather, George Lee Huntington (1811–1881) and Abel Huntington (1777–1858), were also physicians.
+The Huntington family, originally from Connecticut, had lived on Long Island since 1797.
+That same year his grandfather, Dr. Abel Huntington (1777-1858), opened his general practice in East Hampton, on the Atlantic coast.
 He married Frances Lee in the same year he opened his practice.
 His son, George Lee Huntington, who was born there in 1811, studied medicine at New York University and spent the rest of his life working at his father's practice.
 He married Mary Hogland.
 His son, George, who would become the family's third medical descendant, was born on April 9, 1850, in East Hampton, a fact that was decisive for his enduring fame in medical history.
 At an early age George familiarized himself with his father's practice, following him in his rounds and visits to patients as a child.

 In 1871, George Huntington got his medical license from Columbia University in New York at the age of 21.
-His thesis at the College of Physicians and Surgeons was titled "Opium."
+His thesis at the College of Physicians and Surgeons was titled Opium.